pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 The following components are needed to configure your frontend for Pantheon Decoupled:

 * [Node.js](https://nodejs.org/en/)
-  * Installing [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) using Homebrew is recommeded for Mac users.
+  * Installing [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) using Homebrew is recommended for Mac users.

 ## Before You Use the Decoupled Starter Kit

-To create and configure a new decoupled project using a Pantheon Decoupled starter kit the following components are required:
+To create and configure a new decoupled project using a Pantheon Decoupled starter kit, the following components are required:

 * Install [Composer](https://getcomposer.org/download/) globally.
   * Composer is required for the CMS backends.